Hazardous Waste Forms

 Hazardous Waste Management: Waste Reduction Plan

-All Large Quantity Generators (LQGs) are required to submit a Waste Reduction Plan to EPD every two years at the time of the Biennial Report (see section above).
+Large Quantity Generators (LQGs) are required to submit a Waste Reduction Plan (WRP) to EPD.
 This plan should describe current waste production at the facility and plans for future reduction of that waste.
-Reports for 2024 are due by March 1, 2024 in conjunction with the 2023 Biennial Hazardous Waste Report.
+If a WRP has already been submitted, LQGs are required to submit a Progress Report biennially.
+Reports for 2026 are due by March 1, 2026, in conjunction with the 2025 Biennial Hazardous Waste Report.

-The form and instructions will not be mailed.
-They can be accessed from the links below:
+Forms and instructions can be found at the links below:

 [email protected]